cmelchior/jervis-ffb/docs/game-flow.md

 ## Actions

 - [ ] Move Action
+  - [ ] Standup and end movement
+  - [ ] Standup with less than 3 strenght
+  - [ ] Starting a move action while prone and aborting it again
+  - [ ] Deselecting a player before it moves
+  - [ ] Moving any square mark the action as "used"
 - [ ] Pass Action
 - [ ] Hand-off Action
 - [ ] Throw Team-mate Action